cdemeo92/players_exercise/README.md

 ### Running with Docker

-Build and start the containers with Docker Compose:
+The installation steps can be avoided by starting the containers with Docker Compose:

 ```bash
 $ docker-compose up --build -d